Finding a Top Financial Advisor Firm in Tennessee

 At the fee-only Memphis firm, most of the individual client base are people who do not have a high net worth.
 Legacy Wealth also serves pensions, profit-sharing plans, corporations, charities and municipal government entities.
 The minimum investment is generally $500,000.

 Legacy Wealth Management Background

 John Ueleke founded the firm in 1982 as one of the first fee-only firms in the area.
 Although he’s no longer part of the company, Legacy Wealth Management still operates on his founding principles of clients, commitment to honesty and integrity, compassion and culture.
-The practice is currently owned by nine employees, including President and CEO Jim Isaacs and Managing Director Duncan Miller.
+The practice is currently owned by its employees, including President and CEO Jim Isaacs and Managing Director Duncan Miller.

 Legacy Wealth offers portfolio management and financial planning.
 It can provide guidance in such areas as cash flow, debt management, budgeting, risk management, education planning, tax planning, retirement planning, early retirement-offer evaluations, deferred compensation planning and estate planning.